Narratore/ansible-ubuntu-desktop/README.md

 ## Cloning the repository

 First we need to go the directory we are going to work, and clone the repository from github, for example:

 ```
+$ mkdir ~/data/vcs
-$ cd ~/data/vcs/tuxjm
+$ cd ~/data/vcs
 $ git clone https://github.com/jorgearma1982/ansible-my-kubuntu-desktop.git
 $ cd ansible-my-kubuntu-desktop
 ```

 ## Installing and Testing Ansible

 In order to install ansible, you need to run bin/install-ansible-on-ubuntu.sh, for example:

 ```
 $ sudo bin/install-ansible-on-ubuntu.sh